Header image

 Running TileMaker produces a terrainExtYours.png terrain file, which you can then use in Mineways.
 The program looks for terrainBase.png being in the same directory you are running from.
 If it's missing, you can copy the terrainExt.png from the directory above TileMaker's to this directory and rename it terrainBase.png (terrainBase.png and terrainExt.png are the same file).

-However, you'll often get warnings about textures or you'll want to check things over and modify them before making your terrainExtYours.png file.
+However, you'll sometimes get warnings about textures or you'll want to check things over and modify individual textures before making your terrainExtYours.png file.
 To do this, use ChannelMixer, which copies all the images from your resource pack into a directory for processing, check over that directory's contents, then use TileMaker to read that directory and make your terrainExt image file.

 ChannelMixer.exe -i resource_pack_directory -o blocks_of_yours